scriptPilot/app-framework/README.md

 ## Documentation

 - Setup your development environment
-- Start a new app project with App Framework
+- Start your new app project with App Framework
 - Develop your application
   - Use CSS style sheets
   - Use image files